 Phoenix Wright: Ace Attorney Trilogy

 The trilogy combines all three original games including: Phoenix Wright: Ace Attorney, Phoenix Wright: Ace Attorney – Justice for All, and Phoenix Wright: Ace Attorney – Trials and Tribulations.
 Although most of the action happens inside of a courtroom as you’re a defense attorney, you’re still tasked with investigating and finding evidence at the scene of the crime.
 You also have to discover who is innocent and who is guilty via cross-examinations.
-We’ve covered the game here and it’s available now on the Nintendo Switch eShop.
+I’ve covered the game here and it’s available now on the Nintendo Switch eShop.

 Trüberbrook is set in rural Germany in the late 1960s.
 Play as an American physicist, Hans Tannhauser, on a vacation and discover why your notes of your dissertation on quantum physics have been stolen.
 As you begin to investigate this health resort and town you notice something odd is happening.
 Speak to villagers, travelers, and spa guests to get to the bottom of this mystery!
 Trüberbrook is available now for PC, PS4, Nintendo Switch, and Xbox One.

 L.A.
 Noire (Rockstar Games) blends the breathtaking action with true detective work for an unprecedented interactive experience.
 Solve brutal crimes, plots, and conspiracies inspired by real crimes from 1947 Los Angeles.
 This post-war boom of Hollywood’s Golden Age was one of the most corrupt and violent times in L.A. history.
 Search for clues as Cole Phelps, an LAPD detective, chase down suspects, and interrogate witnesses as you struggle to find the truth in a city where everyone has something to hide.
-If you want to watch the Nintendo Switch trailer, we’ve got that here for you.
+If you want to watch the Nintendo Switch trailer, I’ve got that here for you.

 Sherlock Holmes: Crimes and Punishments